|DATE||Gold AM||Gold PM|

 Spot usually refers to the “bid” price you see listed—which is the price most recently quoted in the market that buyers are willing to purchase at (which might differ slightly from the “ask” price sellers are currently seeking).
-The spot price is quoted in US dollars, since gold is universally priced in US dollars in markets around the world.
+The spot gold price is quoted in US dollars, since gold is universally priced in US dollars in markets around the world.
 Any quote of the spot price of gold in grams or kilos is typically just a conversion of the value in ounces, and not a separate trading market.
 It’s the same for other currencies, like Euros or Yuan, which are usually calculated using current foreign currency exchange rates.

 Gold trades around the world and around the clock.
 Some of the larger exchanges include New York, London, and Shanghai.
 Gold trades from 6pm eastern to 5:15pm eastern, Sunday through Friday (the market is closed for 45 minutes on weekdays).
 The spot price constantly fluctuates during trading days, depending on what buyers and sellers are doing.

 The London market also provides a fix price twice per day (during business days).
 The fix price is a benchmark for institutions, producers, and other large market participants to price contracts.
 Retail customers typically cannot buy and sell based on the fix price, only the spot price.
 Nevertheless, the London Fix remains a standard benchmark for tracking the gold price over time.
 GoldSilver.com provides gold price charts for tracking the daily movements of the London Fix year by year.

 Many factors influence buyers and sellers.
 The catalysts that have the greatest impact on the gold price are these: